Home Compare DAL vs UAL

 Delta Air Lines vs United Airlines Holdings: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Delta Air Lines carrying a narrow edge on growth.
+The structural profiles are close, with Delta Air Lines carrying a narrow edge on profitability.
 The remaining gap is narrow enough that the comparison remains open to different readings.
-The market setup is broadly comparable for both — no clear directional signal from price behavior.
+The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.